 • ground water response

-This monitoring will enable a description of how these important environmental conditions will likey drive larger changes in site hydrology and vegetation ecology as they undergo changes during the transition.
+This monitoring will enable a description of how these important environmental conditions will likely drive larger changes in site hydrology and vegetation ecology.

 April 1 2008